EarthToAbigail/indromida/docs/UserDesign/user_stories.md

 * Server Must authenticate the Profile picture (undecided)
 * When to people mutually like each other.
 Add them as friends
 * When one of the friends unlike the other, remove the friends tuple

+## To be Discussed:

+Create a graph with all the countries and their cities to cluster areas together.